mawbp/runner-game/README.md

 # Overview
 ---
-This projects follow the tutorial from "Phaser by Example" to build a game using the Phaser Frameworok.
+This projects follow the tutorial from "Phaser by Example" to build a game using the Phaser Framework.
 The tutorial covers essential aspects of game development with Phaser, including setup, game mechanics, sprites, animations, and more.

 ## Tutorial Source